 His performance work focuses on building what he calls a “theatre of energy” out of primal human behavior.
-This process turns fusions of rhythm-driven movement, singing, and speech into stories that laugh, cry, rant, and sing about our species’ ongoing condition: feeling that we never have enough; tampering with Nature to get more than enough; and then, if we’re lucky, accepting that what Nature has already given us is enough.
+This process turns fusions of rhythm-driven movement, singing, and speech into stories that laugh, cry, rant, and sing about our species’ ongoing condition – i.e., believing that we never have enough; tampering with Nature to get more than enough; and then, when we build more pause into life, accepting that what Nature has already given us is enough.

 Springing from this idea is his most recent play, What Do You Want to Be When You Give Up?
 In 2019 it premiered at the Mark O’Donnell Theater in New York City and the Bathway Theatre in London.
-In the 2021-22 season, an expanded version is scheduled to be performed in a return engagement at the O’Donnell Theatre as well as in theatres in Berlin, Germany and Toulouse, France.
+In the 2021-22 season, an expanded version is scheduled to be performed in a return engagement at the O’Donnell Theatre as well as in theatres in Berlin, Germany, Toulouse, France and on tour in America.

-Another recent piece of writing on a similar theme is “Standing Down Straight® and The Anatomy of Letting Go.”
+Another recent piece of writing on a similar theme is his essay “Standing Down Straight® and The Anatomy of Letting Go.”
 It presents SDS as an eco-psychological approach to human anatomy that uses gravity-directed relaxation as a source of postural, motional, vocal, and spiritual health.

 Both of these essays will appear in a forthcoming book titled Democracy’s Energy: Getting Down to Go Forward.

-He received an undergraduate degree in literature from Brown University and a graduate degree in non-fiction writing from New York University.
+He received an undergraduate degree in literature from Brown University and a graduate degree in jazz arts from New York University.
 His thesis title was “Hunting the Rhythmic Snark: The Search for Swing in Jazz Performance.”
-When living in New York City, he performed with modern dance choreographer, Don Redlich; directed the dance program of Hunter College; performed as an actor-dancer-singer in off-off- Broadway shows as well as in the Broadway production of Singin’ in the Rain; studied Meisner-based acting with Tim Philips and natural-voiced singing with Joan Kobin.
-After becoming injured from years of physical training that emphasized standing up straight, he discovered an approach to movement re-education that heals the body using gravity-directed relaxation: ideokinesis, as taught by André Bernard.
-Bernard – guided by Mabel Ellsworth Todd’s anatomy book The Thinking Body and the principles of Taoism – helped him learn to sit, stand, engage in the tasks of everyday living and performance with a calmer mind, without incurring strain or injury, and by aspiring to do what our fellow animals are exemplars of: actively relaxing into the earth and then, from that grounded base, launching forward into life with efficiency, vigor, and acceptance.
+When living in New York City, he performed with modern dance great Don Redlich; directed the dance program of Hunter College; performed as an actor-dancer-singer in off-off- Broadway shows and the Broadway production of Singin’ in the Rain; studied Meisner-based acting with Tim Philips; and studied “singing-is-only-speaking-in-rhythm” with Joan Kobin.
+After becoming injured from years of dance training that emphasized pushing body parts into non-natural positions, he discovered an approach to moving that uses gravity-directed relaxation to heal the body: ideokinesis, taught by André Bernard.
+Bernard – guided by Mabel Ellsworth Todd’s visionary anatomy book The Thinking Body and the ideas of Taoism – helped him learn to sit, stand, and engage in the tasks of everyday living by aspiring to do what our fellow animals are exemplars of: grounding the body in the earth so as to launch forward into life with efficiency, vigor, and acceptance.
 This nature-directed process led to his creating and developing Standing Down Straight® and Jump Rhythm®, both of which serve as the foundations of his teaching and performing.
 The two concepts can be described as follows:

-- Jump Rhythm® Technique: A rhythmically vocalized, jazz-rhythm-based approach to performing arts training, guided by a combination of 3 ideas: the African-originated concept of full-bodied rhythm-making called ngoma (“drumming and rhythmic song-dancing”); the gravity-directed laws of nature; and the aspiration to practice egalitarianism in human relationships both on the stage and in everyday life.
+- Jump Rhythm® Technique: a vocalized, jazz-rhythm-based approach to performance training, guided by a combination of 3 ideas: the African-originated concept of full-bodied rhythm-making called ngoma (“drumming and rhythmic song-dancing”); the gravity-directed laws of nature; and the practice of egalitarianism in human relationships, both on the stage and in everyday life.

 Billy also works for the environment.
-As an Openlands® TreeKeeper he helps maintain trees around Evanston.
-He also joins a team of volunteers to ensure the preservation and growth of the town’s Clark Street Beach Bird Sanctuary.
+As an Openlands® TreeKeeper he helps maintain park trees around Evanston and works with a group of volunteers to ensure the health and preservation of the town’s Clark Street Beach Bird Sanctuary.